 So I went ahead and created this list of my top 10 favorite apps for Fitbit trackers.
 All the apps on this list should interface perfectly with any Fitbit tracker.

 Strava pairs well with many GPS based devices, but it's also a solid app for fitness trackers as well.
-It is best used for tracking and analyzing running/cycling.
+It is best used for tracking, guiding, and analyzing running/cycling.
 Strava will also keep a detailed map of where you travel and will allow you to compare your stats with past runs or the runs of others.
 Their web-based application is also pretty solid.
 But to get the full feature set I recommend purchasing the premium version which allows you to track your power data if you're a cyclist, and pace and heart rate analysis if you're a runner.
 The premium version also offers a "sufferer score" which is interesting because it lets you know exactly how hard you're working, and a fitness and freshness portion, which is great for someone who uses a power meter.
 It will tell you when you are at your peak proficiency so you can better gauge your overall performance level.

 I also like their GPX download function, which allows you to see what others have done in your area and download their exact routes for motivation.
 Lastly, the app syncs very well with any fit that tracker.
 You will get credit for your active minutes in your calorie counter,